You made about 35,000 decisions today. What to wear. What to eat. Whether to hit snooze. Whether to reply to that text now or later.

 -

 Seek disconfirming evidence.
 Actively look for information that proves you wrong.
 Ask someone who disagrees with you to make their case.
 This is the hardest step because confirmation bias makes opposing views feel threatening.
-But it’s also the most powerful.
+But it is also the most powerful.

 -

 Sleep on it.
 Literally.
-Never make a major decision when you’re tired, rushed, or emotional.
+Never make a major decision when you are tired, rushed, or emotional.
 Your slow-thinking system needs energy to override the fast one.
 Give it that energy.

 -

 Ask an outsider.
-Dobelli highlights a simple fix for the planning fallacy: ask someone who isn’t involved in the project to make their own forecast.
-Outsiders don’t share your blind spots.
+Dobelli highlights a simple fix for the planning fallacy.
+Ask someone who is not involved in the project to make their own forecast.
+Outsiders do not share your blind spots.
 Their estimates are almost always more accurate.

 Recommended read: You Are Not So Smart by David McRaney.
 A witty, eye-opening tour of 48 ways your brain deceives you daily.